fdovila/My-Geeklets/README.md

 My Geeklets
 ===========
-This is my repo for the geeklets I use.
+This is the repo for the geeklets I use.

 What's a geeklet?
 -----------------